Raising a family

 - Be sure to prepare for an emergency.
 You should be ready to take care of yourself and your family for at least 72 hours.
 Know the risks in your community, make emergency plans, and prepare an emergency kit.

-- Stay informed about food recalls, consumer product recalls and drugs and health products advisories and recalls that may affect the products you buy for your family.
+- Stay informed about food recalls, consumer product safety and drugs and health products advisories and recalls that may affect the products you buy for your family.

-- If you are planning a trip abroad with your family, be sure to research travel reports and warnings before you leave.
-You can also refer to the Public Health Agency of Canada's Travel Medicine Report for good advice.
+- If you are planning a trip abroad with your family, be sure to research country travel advice and advisories before you leave.
+You can also refer to the Public Health Agency of Canada's Travel Health Notices for good advice.

 Programs to help your kids stay safe and prevent injuries may also be available through your provincial or territorial government.